AFIT-R/afit-r.github.io/forecasting_class/final_project.md

 title: Final Project
 author: Brad Boehmke
 layout: tutorial
-permalink: /final_project
+permalink: /LOGM630_final_project
 ---

 Throughout the term you will progressively complete all three case studies and the instructor will randomly draw one of the group’s three submissions to grade for their final project.
-Further guidance regarding expectations for the final case study submissions will be provided in class.
-Upon submission you will supply the final PDF report.
-You will also submit the .Rmd file that produced the PDF report, your data, and any other files your .Rmd file leverages (images, .bib file, etc.).
-Your submitted files should be named with year, course number, lastname, first & middle initial, and then "finalproject."
-For example my file name would be:

-- OPER 682 section: 2017_OPER682_boehmkebc_finalproject.Rmd
-- LOGM 682 section: 2017_LOGM682_boehmkebc_finalproject.Rmd
+Upon submission you will supply a PDF or Word report that addresses the following areas:

 <div id="final-project-rubric" class="section level1" style="width: 120%;">
 <table style="font-size:13px;">